flyteorg/flyte/README.rst

       yarn start

-   Your new localhost is `localhost.demo.nuclyde.io <http://localhost.demo.nuclyde.io>`_
+   Your new localhost is `localhost.different.admin.service.com <http://localhost.different.admin.service.com>`_

-.. note:: Hint:
+.. note:: Hint

    Ensure you don't have `ADMIN_API_URL` or `DISABLE_AUTH` set (eg, in your `/.profile`.)